nelsondavids10/inclusion/README.md

 ## Installation

-Run the following command to install the necessary dependencies of the maven project and run de Unitary Test
+Run the following command into the path: "/calculator-rest" to install the necessary dependencies of the maven project and run de Unitary Test

 ```bash
 mvn clean install
 ```

-Now run this command to launch the application
+Now run this command into the path: "/calculator-rest" to launch the application

 ```bash
 mvn spring-boot:run